Aider logoAider

 Can I use Aider and Cursor together?

 Yes, many users combine Aider and Cursor in their workflow.
-Aider excels at multi-file editing, while Cursor shines with ai code generation.
+Aider excels at multi-file code editing, while Cursor shines with ai code generation.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Aider and Cursor?

-While both are coding & development tools, Aider emphasizes multi-file editing, whereas Cursor is known for ai code generation.
+While both are coding & development tools, Aider emphasizes multi-file code editing, whereas Cursor is known for ai code generation.
 The best choice depends on your specific workflow and feature priorities.

 Learn More